Suspect in deadly Georgia spa shootings may have frequented businesses

 "We are heartbroken by these acts of violence," Asian Americans Advancing Justice — Atlanta said in a statement.
 "While the details of the shootings are still emerging, the broader context cannot be ignored.
 The shootings happened under the trauma of increasing violence against Asian Americans nationwide, fueled by white supremacy and systemic racism."

-Police in Atlanta and other major cities deplored the killings, and some said they would increase patrols in Asian American communities.
+Police in Atlanta and other major cities deplored the killings.
 Seattle's mayor said "the violence in Atlanta was an act of hate," and San Francisco police tweeted #StopAsianHate.
 The New York City Police counterterrorism unit said it was on alert for similar attacks.

-Surveillance video recorded a man pulling up to the Cherokee County business about 10 minutes before the attack there, and the same car was spotted outside the Atlanta businesses, authorities said.
-A manhunt was launched, and Long was taken into custody in Crisp County, about 150 miles (240 kilometers) south of Atlanta, Baker said.
+A state trooper performed a PIT, or pursuit intervention technique, maneuver, "which caused the vehicle to spin out of control," Hancock said.
+Long, of Woodstock, was then taken into custody "without incident."

+Crisp County sheriff's spokeswoman Haley Wade said Wednesday morning that Long is no longer in their custody and that her office has turned over its information to the other Georgia agencies and the FBI.

-Rita Barron, the store manager of a business neighboring Youngs in Cherokee County, said a bullet was shot through their shared wall.
-She said that security footage of the parking lot showed the gunman had been sitting outside in his car for about an hour just watching the stores.
+Rita Barron, the store manager of a business neighboring the massage parlor that was targeted in Cherokee County, said that security footage of the parking lot outside the stores showed the gunman had been sitting outside in his car for about an hour just watching.

+Nico Straughan, 21, who went to school with Long, described him as "super nice, super Christian, very quiet" and said that in high school Long brought a Bible to school every day and would walk around with it in his hands.

+"He went from one of the nicest kids I ever knew in high school to being on the news yesterday," Straughan said.

 South Korea's Foreign Ministry earlier said that its diplomats in Atlanta have confirmed with police that four of the victims who died were women of Korean descent.
 The ministry said its Consulate General in Atlanta is trying to confirm the nationality of the women.